jimmyislive/blog/content/posts/how-to-do-one-on-ones.md

     Keep the possibility of it to be canceled if the team member does not have anything specific to talk about.
 (Some weeks are slow).
 Don't make it a bore.
 Though don't let a long time pass by without doing it, else you will get out of touch with ground realities.

 The above are some high level things you should remember during your 1:1s.
-But the most important thing: SHOW UP.
+But the most important thing: show up.
 If you ignore them, it will just become another checkbox to tick and you, your team and the org will be poorer for it.